cossssmin/goodemailcode.com/docs/email-enhancements/css-triangles.md

 ---
 title: CSS Triangles
 description: A triangle shape made with code to avoid using an image.
-head:
-  - - meta
-    - property: og:title
-      content: CSS Triangles
-  - - meta
-    - property: og:description
-      content: A triangle shape made with code to avoid using an image.
 ---

 # CSS triangles